Homemade Italian torrone is one of my favorite Christmas confections, yet, I do make it beyond the holidays.

 - Using your whipping attachment on your mixer or hand mixer, you will whip the egg whites and a 1/4 tsp of salt and watch for this combination to become foamy/frothy.

-- Once foaming, gradually (don't dump in) add in 1/4 c of the sugar.
+- Once foaming, gradually (don't dump in or you will destroy the meringue in process) add 1/4 c of the sugar.

 - Mix until the combination can hold a soft peak when the WHIP attachment is lifted out of it.
-Once this occurs set this aside.
+Once this occurs set this aside and move on to the nougat prep.

-- The stove burner should be on high heat + you will want a large saucepot (the one you can lift and dump from with ease once ingredients are combined in because you will be dumping out of this pot into your egg white mixture)
+- The stove burner should be on high heat + you will want a large saucepot (the one you can lift and dump from with ease once ingredients are combined in because you will be dumping the mixture out of this pot into your egg white mixture once it comes to temperature)

 - To the pot, on high heat, add the remaining sugar and honey, and STIR constantly until 280°F

-- Once you've reached 280°F you can stop stirring constantly but do continue to boil at this heat level without the worry of spillover until your mixture reaches 315°F - which is about 5 to 7 minutes more depending on your stove.
+- Once you've reached 280°F you can stop stirring constantly but do continue to boil at this heat level until your mixture reaches 315°F - which is about 5 to 7 minutes more depending on your stove.

-- Once 315 °F is achieved, remove the pot from stovetop and allow the mixture to COOL while STIRRING IT, to a temperature of 300°F. (this is just a few minutes)
+- Once 315 °F is achieved, remove the pot from the stovetop and allow the mixture to COOL while STIRRING IT, to a temperature of 300°F. (this happens rather quickly)

 - Also, you'll want to have your egg white combination that you set aside accessible.